educ8s/Cpp-Raylib-Starter-Template-for-Visual-Studio/README.md

 # Raylib Starter Template

-Setup raylib with C++ in Visual Studio 2022 Community edition.
-In this tutorial, I will guide you through the quick and easy process of setting up raylib on your Windows computer and integrating it with C++ and Visual Studio.
+Setup raylib with C++ in Visual Studio 2022 Community edition.  <a href="https://youtu.be/UiZGTIYld1M">In this tutorial</a>, I guide you through the quick and easy process of setting up raylib on your Windows computer and integrating it with C++ and Visual Studio.
 In just 10 minutes, you'll be ready to start using raylib to create exciting games.

 # Video Tutorial